ImehUsoro/lendsqr-fe-test/README.md

 # Lendsqr Frontend Engineer Assessment

-This project was bootstrapped with React and Typescript.
+This project was bootstrapped with React and Typescript.min-height: 40rem;

-### Available Scripts
+## Available Scripts

-In the project directory, you can run the command below to start the application:
+In the project directory, you can run the command below to start the application:min-height: 40rem;

-##### `npm start`
+### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+Open [live site](https://imeh-usoro-lendsqr-fe-test.vercel.app/) hosted on Vercel here.

 #### Libraries Used